Why Pricing Dom Pérignon for $375 Does More Than $600 for Restaurants

 Amy Racine, beverage director for JF Restaurants in New York, puts it plainly: "It helps build trust, too, and typically that leads to increased future spends.".

-The COGS calculation that beverage operators are beholden to - to apply 3x markup to all wines, inhibits a business’ ability to relate to its prospective regulars.
+The COGS calculation that beverage operators are beholden to - the most common example is a 3x-4x markup, inhibits a business’ ability to capture regulars.

 COGS, or ‘cost of goods sold’ is a proxy metric, not a strategy.
-It measures volume but it doesn’t establish it, and protecting margin on paper sidelines hospitality.
-It doesn't give guests a reason to trust your list, to explore it, or to return for more.
+They measure what's sold but fail to help owners drive sales and create repeat business.
+They don't give guests a reason to trust your list, to explore it, or to return for more.
 You don’t need to mark everything down, but Dom Pérignon is too recognizable a bottle to treat like a line item.
 It stands out, recognizable even by non-enthusiasts, and its powerful brand recognition is working against you at $600.
 Price it fairly and that same recognition becomes a loyalty engine.

 The goal of a wine list isn't to extract the most margin from every bottle.
-It's to build momentum and repeat business across the table, the check, and across time.
+It's to market opportunities, build sales momentum and assist in driving repeat business in your restaurant.

 Price Dom like you understand your ecosystem.
 Treat it as a profit anchor instead of a show piece and your revenue will follow.